tributech-solutions/tributech-docs/versioned_docs/version-5.0.0/tributech_agent/overview.md

 gathered, notarized and verified in the [Tributech Node](../tributech_node/overview.md) UI.

 ## Setup
-An Tributech Agent is the link inbetween the customer data and the persistence storage in a [Tributech Node](../tributech_node/overview.md).
+A Tributech Agent is the link in between the customer data and the persistence storage in a [Tributech Node](../tributech_node/overview.md).
 In the [Setup guide](setup.mdx) we will show the different ways to configure a Tributech Agent.
 This includes authentication and connection with a [Tributech Node](../tributech_node/overview.md) as well as a process based description of what the purpose of the Tributech Agent is.

 Our Agent is a Docker service with a broker and a source.
 As mentioned the Agent is a docker service and can be combined with any Docker orchestration service like [Docker Compose](https://docs.docker.com/compose/) or IoT device management platforms like [Azure IoT Edge Runtime](https://learn.microsoft.com/en-us/azure/iot-edge/iot-edge-runtime?view=iotedge-1.4).
 The general Integration of our Agent is described in the section [Setup](./setup.mdx).